Tobramycin/ dexamethasone ointment

 - Tobramycin/dexamethasone ointment should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tobramycin/dexamethasone ointment while you are pregnant.
-It is not known if tobramycin/dexamethasone ointment is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking tobramycin/dexamethasone ointment.

 Possible side effects of tobramycin/ dexamethasone ointment: